Bioconductor/bioconductor.org/content/help/mailing-list.md

 when subscribing and in a monthly reminder.

 <a name="bioc-devel"></a>
-## bioc-devel ##
+### bioc-devel ###

-[Subscribe to or browse][8] this list.
 This list is for discussions about the active and future development of Bioconductor, and pre-testing of new versions.
 It is meant for those who maintain active positions in the development of Bioconductor (members of Biocore and developers of contributed packages) as well as others who have an interest in keeping up to date with these matters.

-## Archives, Searches, and Tips ##
+## Tips ##

+ - Read the [posting guide][5].

  - Searchable archives provided by GMANE is available for the [bioconductor][3] mailing list.